-On the one hand, individual nouns are nouns that refer to a single entity (person, animal or thing).
+Individual nouns refer to a single entity (person, animal or thing).

 On the other hand, collective nouns refer to a single group composed of multiple entities (people, animals or things).

-There is one very important thing you need to understand before going on.
 Individual/collective does not mean singular/plural, nor does it mean uncountable/countable!
-You will have collective names in both the singular and the plural, and you will have collective nouns that are uncountable, paradoxically!
+You’ll have collective names in both the singular and the plural, and you’ll have uncountable nouns, paradoxically!

 The best way to understand and see this is by using some examples: